Asthma in adults

 - When people

-withasthma try to exhale, their airways do not relax and narrow, causing hyperinflation of the lungs with unexpelled air.
+withasthma try to exhale, their airways do not relax and instead they narrow, causing hyperinflation of the lungs with unexpelled air.
 As asthma worsens, less air is able to get to the alveoli and the airways narrow further, causing patients to pant for breath.
 Smooth muscles in the airways of people with asthma may have a defect, perhaps a deficiency in a critical chemical that prevents the muscles from relaxing.
 And, during an asthma attack the airways narrow, making breathing difficult.

 Inflammatory ResponseHyperreactivity is associated with the